kaloyan-marinov/vocab-treasury/README.md

       to interact with the frontend
       in a way that hits the placed breakpoints

+3. to debug a single test from the test suite for the frontend sub-project

+    - open the Command Palette in VS Code

+    - type "Jest: Start All Runners" and hit [Enter], which will display a beaker icon in the left sidebar of VS Code and run the entire test suite for the frontend sub-project

+    - in order to run or debug a single specific test: click on the beaker icon, click on the test of interest, and use the "Run Test" or "Debug Test" button

+    - note that
+      the last step opens the "TEST RESULTS" tab in VS Code's integrated terminal but, in order to see
+      what the executed test writes to Standard Output (= to the console), you have to go to the "TERMINAL" tab instead and click on the appropriate terminal instance

 # Future plans

 - enable every newly-created user to confirm their email address